 - Farm Bureau: Darin Hickling

 Darin Hickling of Edmeston, Otsego County, serves as the New York Farm Bureau representative to the SWCC.
 Darin is President of Hickling’s Fish Farm, Inc., a family-owned and operated business that has been supplying fish for stocking and wholesale since 1986.
 The farm specializes in raising largemouth bass.
 Darin is Vice President of the Otsego County Farm Bureau, currently represents his district on the NY Farm Bureau Board of Directors, and is formerly the Vice Chairman of the Otsego County Soil and Water Conservation District.

 David Brass of Rodman, Jefferson County represents the New York State Grange.
 An active Grange member for over 40 years, David has served as Grange Master of Adams Center since 1999 and as Deputy State Master from 2004 to 2007.
 He became the Special Deputy Statewide in 2007.
 David and his wife, Geraldine, have farmed for many years, having owned and operated a 134-acre dairy farm before transitioning to a sheep and heifer farm.
 David has been on the Board of Directors for the Jefferson County Soil and Water Conservation District since 2002.
 He has worked with the District for many years, installing numerous conservation practices on his farm to protect water quality and enhance natural resources.
 Over the years David has attended several agricultural and water quality related trainings and events.
 His extensive background in water quality includes holding a Class A License for bacteriological and chemical water testing for 14 years and serving as water treatment plant operator for the Village of Chaumont for over a decade.

-- New York Association of Conservation Districts, Inc.: Vacant
+New York Association of Conservation Districts, Inc.: Scott Ryan